 After you've gathered the necessary documentation for the patent application, the easiest way to submit the application is by filing electronically.
 The USPTO's website makes this process quick and simple.
 Moreover, it ensures your application submission is secure and successful.
 Only utility and design patents are eligible for online submission.

 If you don't feel comfortable applying electronically or do not have the means to do so, you can apply by mail.
 Utility, design, and plant patents are all eligible for application through the mail.
 You can find the forms online, and most are straightforward.
 If you have any questions, make sure to contact the USPTO at 1-800-786-9199 and select option 2.

 Once you submit the application, it may take weeks or a few months to hear whether you've gained approval or denial, so remain patient.

 If you need help getting a U.S. patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.